code-curve/paints/README.md

 ## Installation
 ### Browser
-If you want to use palette in your browser, then simply grab the [production](palettejs.min.js) or [development](palettejs.js) scripts, embed them in your project and you are ready to use palette.
+If you want to use palette in your browser, then simply grab the [production](paints.min.js) or [development](paints.js) scripts, embed them in your project and you are ready to use paints.
 ```js
 var icey = paints('ice', 20);
 ```

 ### Node
-Fire up npm and run `npm install palettejs` then require it and get started.
+Fire up npm and run `npm install paints` then require it and get started.
 ```js
 var paints = require('paints');
 var icey = paints('ice', 30);